-In 2017, the Oticon Foundation in total donated DKK 98 million to projects in such areas as research, education, culture and care.
-A total of DKK 60 million was donated to projects aiming at alleviating hearing loss all over the world and to education and research projects within hearing healthcare and the rest to a variety of projects, e.g. culture activities, exhibitions and humanitarian healthcare projects.
-On example is the Oticon Foundation supported an organisation called the Maternity Foundation to run a project and enhance maternal and newborn health in Ethiopia.
-A few examples of our global philanthropic activities are our financial support to the Global Foundation for Children with Hearing Loss and the establishment of national newborn hearing screening in Mongolia.
+In 2018, William Demant Foundation in total donated DKK 111.5 million to projects in such areas as research, education, culture and care.
+DKK 62.2 million was donated to projects aiming at alleviating hearing loss all over the world and to education and research projects within hearing healthcare and the rest of the DKK 111.5 million to a variety of projects, e.g. culture activities, exhibitions and humanitarian healthcare projects, described, but not limited to the ones illustrated in our CSR report.

-For several years, the Oticon Foundation has funded the Ida Institute and has contributed with DKK 24 million to the work of the Institute in 2018-2019.
+For several years, William Demant Foundation has funded the Ida Institute and has contributed with DKK 12.5 million to the work of the Institute in 2018, while allocating the same sum for 2019.
 The Ida Institute is an organisation that works to disseminate patient-centered hearing rehabilitation globally and that develops tools to empower and support people with hearing impairment in their process of recognition and treatment.